Zereniti/ADB-Device-Info/README.md

 ### What is this?

-**ADB-Device-Info** is a tool that connects to an Android device via ADB and displays detailed system information in a clean, colorized, fastfetch-inspired format — directly from your terminal, with an Android ASCII logo displayed alongside the output.
+**ADI (ADB-Device-Info)** is a tool that connects to an Android device via ADB and displays detailed system information in a clean, colorized, fastfetch-inspired format — directly from your terminal, with an Android ASCII logo displayed alongside the output.

 The **recommended version is `ADB-Info.py`** — a single Python script that works on Linux, macOS and Windows with no platform-specific setup.
 Legacy Bash and PowerShell scripts are also available.